cocos/cocos-docs/en/editor/scene/transform-gizmo.md

 ![transform snap config panel](images/transform-snap-config-panel.png)

-You can set the increment snap value for the transform tools, also you can open auto snapping function by toggle on the button for the transform tools.
+The increment snap value for the transform tools can be set, and also open the auto snapping function by toggling the button for the transform tools.

 | 图标 | 描述 |
 | :-- | :-- |